enatsek/Debian-Ubuntu/kvm2.md

 ---

 ### 4.3.
 KVM Network Configuration
+Skip this step if host-bridge already exists.
 Define the bridged network in KVM:

 Create XML configuration:
 ```